 - High season (from December to March 1st): everyday from 10 am to 7 pm.

-- Low season (rest of the year): from Wednesday to Sunday from 10am to 5pm
+- Low season (rest of the year): everyday from 10 am to 5 pm

 - Spring holidays: from 10 am to 5 pm.

 - The cost is 50 Uruguayan pesos per person, under 12 and over 65 enter for free.
 It can only be paid with Uruguayan pesos

 1762: The Portuguese, foreseeing a new war with Spain, decided to fortify the point called Castillos Chicos, access to the pass of La Angostura.
 Colonel Tomas Luis Osorio begins the works that are interrupted in 1763 by the advance of the Governor of Buenos Aires, Don Pedro de Cevallos who occupies San Miguel and Santa Teresa.

 1763: The works are continued by the Spaniards, the layout is that of an irregular pentagon, with five bastions, its perimeter is 642 meters.